UBC-MDS/DSCI-554_Survey/doc/final_report.md

     ## 1 os            2   4.63   2.32     0.479   0.623
     ## 2 Residuals    49 237.
 4.84    NA      NA

 A p-value greater than 0.6 for `os` suggests that there is no significant relationship between operating system and stress in the data.
-We then proceeded to refine our model by conditioning the model to an ordinal output.
+We then proceeded to refine our model by conditioning the model on an ordinal response.
 This represents an improvement given that respondents provided their self-assessed stress levels from a discrete scale of 1 to 10.
 Here's what we obtained:

 ``` r
 # proportional odds model, stress and os only